Does My Race & Ethnicity Matter in Organ Donation?

 Although organs are not matched by race and ethnicity, and people of different races frequently match one another, all individuals waiting for an organ transplant will have a better chance of receiving a transplant if there are large numbers of donors from their racial or ethnic background.
 This is because compatible blood types and tissue markers—critical qualities for donor and recipient matching—are more likely to be found among members of the same ethnicity.
 So, more diversity in the donor pool helps everyone.

 Currently, ethnic minorities are in desperate need of more organ, eye and tissue donors.
-They represent 58% of the national organ transplant waiting list but only 33% of actual donors.
+They represent about 60% of the national organ transplant waiting list but only about 30% of actual donors.*

 This means greater diversity of donors could increase access to transplantation for everyone.